-For Social ENE (SENE), the parties select two neutral providers to address custody and parenting time issues.
+For Social ENE (SENE), the parties select two neutral providers to address custody and/or parenting time issues.
 For opposite gender parents, parties may select one male and one female provider.
 Same gender parents may select same gender providers.
-The initial session is scheduled for four hours.
-The SENE is usually completed within one month of the ICMC.
+The initial session is scheduled for three (3) or four (4) hours, depending on the county program.
+The SENE is usually completed within one (1) month of the ICMC.

 A Financial ENE (FENE) addresses child support, spousal maintenance, and/or division of property.
 The parties select one provider.
-The initial session is scheduled for three hours.
-The FENE is usually completed within two months of the ICMC.
+The initial session is scheduled for three (3) hours.
+The FENE is usually completed within two (2) months of the ICMC.